Best practice examples

 Griffith Health has actively promoted the program across the group in addition to existing staff wellbeing program activities.
 In addition, Griffith Health has sponsored the Transdisciplinary Resilience Student Bundle and Teacher Toolkit through a learning and teaching grant submitted by Andrew Teodorczuk from the School of Medicine and Dentistry.
 This kit will equip students to better deal with mental health challenges and burnout associated with the high pressures of today's learning environment.

-Griffith Business School has repurposed existing teaching spaces in N50 Business 1 and G42 Griffith Business School to create digitally enabled or “flipped” classrooms on the Gold Coast and Nathan campuses.
+Griffith Business School has repurposed existing teaching spaces in N50 Business 1 and G42 Griffith Business School to create digitally enabled or “flipped” classrooms at the Gold Coast and Brisbane South (Nathan).

 The School was keen to ensure these spaces would provide learning experiences that are inclusive and accessible to all.
 As such, they were cognisant of the need to ensure design compliance with the relevant building codes and Australian Standards, particularly those related to disability access.